-Treatment of any illiquid assets held in the SIPP
+Treatment of any illiquid assets held in the Options SIPP (if that SIPP is still open)

 I think it would be best if any illiquid assets held could be removed from the SIPP.
-Mr G would then be able to close the SIPP, if he wishes.
+Mr J would then be able to close the SIPP, if he wishes.
 That would then allow him to stop paying the fees for the SIPP.
 The valuation of any illiquid investment may prove difficult, as there is no market for it.
 For calculating compensation, Options should establish an amount it's willing to accept for the investment/s as a commercial value.
 It should then pay the sum agreed plus any costs and take ownership of the investment/s.